lisayokocarle/city_ticketmaster/README.md

 # city_ticketmaster

-a package for looking at information about concerts happening in cities using ticket masters api
+a package for looking at information about concerts happening in cities using Ticket Master's API.
+Also allows for users to pull their own requests and save their own dataframes from the Ticket Master API

 ## Installation

 ```bash
 $ pip install city_ticketmaster
 ```
+## Installation from Test Pypi

+'''
+$pip install -i https://test.pypi.org/simple/ city-ticketmaster
+'''

 ## Usage